 What happens after the medical examination?

-After the immigration medical examination, the report of the applicant test is forwarded to the embassy directly in a sealed envelope or give it to applicant (in a sealed envelope) to submit it to USCIS.
+After the immigration medical examination, the report of the applicant medical test is forwarded to the embassy directly in a sealed envelope or give it to applicant (in a sealed envelope) to submit it to USCIS.

 What should an individual do after the failure of the medical exam?

 The medical examination of an individual is only valid for six months.
-Suppose an individual’s immigration exam is outdated.
-In that case, the individual is required to sit for another exam and would have to pay the fees for the immigration medical exam again.
+Suppose an individual’s immigration exam is outdated, in that case, the individual is required to sit for another exam and would have to re-pay the fees for the immigration medical exam.
 However, if an individual fails the exam, the chances of denying a U.S. visa can increase.